Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 ### In memory

-An in_memory data node is a specific data node used to model  data.
+An in_memory data node is a specific data node used to model any data in the RAM.
 To add a new _in_memory_ data node configuration, the `taipy.configure_in_memory_data_node` method can be used.
 In addition to the generic parameters described in the previous section
 [Data node configuration](user_core_configuration.md#data-node-configuration), two optional